Hyperspectral Smoke Segmentation via Mixture of Prototypes: Methodology

-\textbf{Intuition.} Traditional band selection methods~\cite{sun2019hyperspectral} operate directly on raw spectral channels without feature expansion or enhancement, which severely limits their effectiveness in deep network pipelines.
-Conventional deep learning backbones, including convolution and transformer, inherently perform computations across the channel dimension when processing hyperspectral data.
-These cross-channel operations inevitably lead to mixing and interaction between different spectral bands, causing spectral contamination that compromises the independent characteristics of each band and dilutes the spectral signatures.
-To address these limitations, we propose a band-level split strategy that processes each spectral band independently.
+\textbf{Intuition.} Conventional deep learning backbones, including convolution and transformer architectures, inherently perform feature aggregation across the full channel dimension when processing hyperspectral data.
+Such cross-channel computations inevitably cause signal mixing between different spectral bands, producing ``spectral pollution'' where each spatial location in the output feature map becomes a coupled result of all input band features.
+This mixing forces the subtle spectral differences between bands to blend, losing the ability to capture band-specific spectral responses.
+To mitigate spectral pollution, we propose a band split strategy that processes each spectral band independently.

 \textbf{Implementation.}